 Taipei City has a convenient and advanced public transportation system.
-Based on a 2019 survey, 48.8% of the Taipei residents were taking public transportation as their major transport method for travel.
+Based on a 2021 survey, 50.1% of the Taipei residents were taking public transportation as their major transport method for travel.
 It was the highest ratio among cities in Taiwan.
 The most frequent used transport systems were MRT and city bus, and usage rate for both systems was as high as 78.7%.
 The MRT route network covers all districts in Taipei City and some districts in New Taipei City.
-The total length of the MRT routes is around 131.1 kilometers, and the punctuality rate is 99.6%.
-City bus system has organized nearly 262 routes around the city and the neighboring areas, and it creates a highly-developed transportation network within the Greater Taipei Metropolitan Area.
+The total length of the MRT routes is around 152.3 kilometers, and the punctuality rate is 99.8%.
+City bus system has organized more than 280 routes around the city and the neighboring areas, and it creates a highly-developed transportation network within the Greater Taipei Metropolitan Area.